 Now that sleds are a staple piece of equipment in many fitness facilities, sled tracks have exploded in popularity.
 We specialise in making tracks of varying design and colour and we can even design a bigger space that uses the same floor finish throughout.

 We supply plain and customized tracks with markings that indicate distance.
 We can also install logos onto these tracks to really add a showpiece in any gym or health club.

 Flooring in gyms has become a focal point over recent years and many operators are now shying away from the more mundane flooring choices such as carpet or laminate.

 With the evolution of the health & fitness industry, looking for new gym sites is getting more competitive and space is becoming more of a premium, so making the most of it has never been more important.

 Making a floor bespoke with functional lines, branding and logos are more popular than ever and something we specialise in.

 Recreational Coatings has been supplying and installing gym flooring for many years using many products from all over the world.
 Over recent years this has evolved into specialist gym floorings such as acoustic systems and shock-absorbent flooring.
-We soon realised there was a need for a bespoke range of gym flooring systems and so RECSystems Gym Flooring was born.
+We soon realised there was a need for a bespoke range of high-quality product and so RECSystems Gym Flooring was born.

-RECSystems Gym Flooring consists of a range of tried and tested gym flooring products such as our Rubber Sandwich system and acoustic floor build-ups.
+RECSystems Gym Flooring consists of a range of tried and tested flooring solutions such as our Rubber Sandwich system and acoustic floor build-ups.
 Each system is specified depending on the customer and end-users requirements.